Long non-coding RNA: Abundance

 Long non-coding transcripts are found in many species.
 Large-scale complementary DNA (cDNA) sequencing projects such as FANTOM reveal the complexity of these transcripts in humans.
 The FANTOM3 project identified ~35,000 non-coding transcripts that bear many signatures of messenger RNAs, including 5' capping, splicing, and poly-adenylation, but have little or no open reading frame (ORF).
 This number represents a conservative lower estimate, since it omitted many singleton transcripts and non-polyadenylated transcripts (tiling array data shows more than 40% of transcripts are non-polyadenylated).
 Identifying ncRNAs within these cDNA libraries is challenging since it can be difficult to distinguish protein-coding transcripts from non-coding transcripts.
 It has been suggested through multiple studies that testis, and neural tissues express the greatest amount of long non-coding RNAs of any tissue type.
 Using FANTOM5, 27,919 long ncRNAs have been identified in various human sources.

 Quantitatively, these transcripts demonstrate ~10-fold lower abundance than mRNAs, much of which is explained by higher cell-to-cell variation of expression levels of lncRNAs in the individual cells, when compared to protein-coding genes and well-characterized non-coding genes.
 This is consistent with the idea that many of these transcripts are non-functional spurious transcripts and the transcribed regions are not genes by any standard definition.

 In general, the majority (~78%) of lncRNAs are characterized as tissue-specific, as opposed to only ~19% of mRNAs.
-Only 3.6% of human lncRNAs are present in various biological contexts and 34% of lncRNAs are present at high level (top 25% of both lncRNAs and mRNAs) in at least one biological context.
 In addition to higher tissue specificity, lncRNAs are characterized by higher developmental stage specificity, and cell subtype specificity in tissues such as human neocortex and other parts of the brain, regulating correct brain development and function.
 In 2022, a comprehensive integration of lncRNAs from existing databases, revealed that there are 95,243 lncRNAs and 323,950 transcripts in humans.

 In comparison to mammals relatively few studies have focused on the prevalence of lncRNAs in plants.
 However an extensive study considering 37 higher plant species and six algae identified ~200,000 non-coding transcripts using an in-silico approach, which also established the associated Green Non-Coding Database (GreeNC), a repository of plant lncRNAs.